jakeleyhr/GetVISTA/README.md

 ```
 pip install getvista
 ```
-* Navigate to the folder you want to deposit the output file in:
+* Navigate to the folder you want to deposit the output files in:
 ```
 cd \path\to\working\directory
 ```
-* Then you're ready to start!
+* Then you're ready to begin!